KarMiles/polish-girl-painting/README.md

 ### Apps
 - bag - functionality for managing the shopping bag.
 - blog - functionality for managing the owner's blog.
+- contact - contact form for direct messages from users to owner.
 - checkout - functionality for managing the e-commerce transactions for the site.
 - home - functionality for managing the home page.
 - products - functionality for managing the gallery containing products available for sale or only exposed for the visitors' viewing.
 - profiles - functionality for managing user profiles.
 - testimonials - functionality for managing feedback posts from users, combined with About section.
-Both Testimonials entries, entered by visitors, and About entries, entered by the owner, share the same page and functionality.
+Both Testimonial entries, entered by visitors, and About entries, entered by the owner, share the same page and functionality but are graphically seperated.

 ### Files